Andrew-Hogan/easymunk/README.md

 * **optional** dict \*\*kwargs: Optional keyword arguments passed to score_function, assignment_function, and profit_to_cost_function.

 ### Class Variables

+EasyMunk.change_function_syntax_defaults_and_order() & EasyMunk.change_default_dict_keys()

-* Recommendations on using the provided EasyMunk class attributes to change different operations such as dict key names and first-attempt function syntax / syntax attempt order to be completed.
+* Neither of these are necessary.
+However, you might want to do so anyways without changing a \_private attribute.
+Recommendations on using the provided EasyMunk class attributes to change different operations such as dict key names and first-attempt function syntax / syntax attempt order to be completed.
 However, documentation on what each class variable is responsible for is available within the EasyMunk module.

-### EasyMunk.change_function_syntax_defaults_and_order() & EasyMunk.change_default_dict_keys()
-Neither of these are ever necessary.
-However, you might want to do so anyways without changing a \_private attribute.
-Public methods now available - See documentation inside module.

 ## Copyright